SixArm/mast-cell-help/topics/mast-cell-activation-syndrome-treatments/index.md

 **Typical treatments:**

-* **Dietary modifications:** These can include a low-histamine diet, and also a diet that helps identify food triggers.
+* **Dietary modifications**: These can include a low-histamine diet, and also a diet that helps identify food triggers.

-* **Medications:** These can include [antihistamines](../antihistamines/), mast cell stabilizers, leukotriene modifiers, proton pump Inhibitors (PPIs/), and adrenaline auto-injectors.
+* **Medications**: These can include [antihistamines](../antihistamines/), mast cell stabilizers, leukotriene modifiers, proton pump Inhibitors (PPIs/), and adrenaline auto-injectors.

-* **Supportive measures:** These can include stress management, avoidance of triggers, regular moderate exercise, health monitoring and medical follow-up.
+* **Supportive measures**: These can include stress management, avoidance of triggers, regular moderate exercise, health monitoring and medical follow-up.